swapper-org/NodeChain/README.md

 This repository contains all the code related to the RPC and WS APIs, including the connection to the APIs of the native nodes of each blockchain.

+All the documentation related to the project can be found [here](https://phoenix-7.gitbook.io/nodechain-en/).

 <hr>

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites